 Activities provided include student government, campus clubs and organizations, club faires, noon lectures, and entertainment.

 New and continuing students are encouraged to participate in one or more of the activities.
 Furthermore, existing clubs are always looking for new ideas to increase their membership.
-The Student Activities staff is desarrollo personal y enriquecimiento educacional, liderazgo, y cooperación entre grupos.
+The otras organizaciones.